mpi-astronomy/FAQ/faq/chapters/computing/password-managers.md

 3. **Same device anyway**: If you use a password manager on your phone, you already use the same device for both your password and 2FA.
 So, if someone has access to your phone, they may have access to your password and 2FA.
 Many popular TOTP apps do not even require a password or PIN to access the codes.

-4. **Convenience**: Sometimes you do have to use 2FA.
-Many password manager apps like Bitwarden or 1Password will either fill 2FA codes for you after the password or copy it to the clipboard so you can paste it.
+4. **Convenience**: Sometimes, you do have to use 2FA.
+Many password manager apps like Bitwarden or 1Password will either fill in 2FA codes for you after the password or copy the code to the clipboard so you can paste it.
 It's convenient to have everything in one automatically backed-up place.
 If you lose your phone, you can still access your 2FA tokens from your password manager.
 It is easier to secure one place to the highest level than multiple places badly.

-💡 Security Is About Trade-Offs: there will never be a perfect system.
+💡 Security Is About Trade-Offs.
+There will never be a perfect system.
 Use what works best for you.
 Storing your 2FA in your password manager is fine for an average person.
 But at the very least, you should use a password manager and give every account a unique password.
 Adding 2FA is just the cherry on top or an imposed curse, depending on how you see it.
-Adapt to best practice.
+Adapt to best practices.